jsivak7/pytheos/README.md

 pip install -e .
 ```

-*Jupyter notebooks are provided to demonstrate how to use the code in the `examples/` folder.*
+*Jupyter notebooks are (will be...) provided to demonstrate how to use the code in the `examples/` folder.*

+**TODO** add `pytheos` architect info cause this is kinda cool.

 ## Development & Bugs
-In case you run into any issues please contact Jacob via email (jts6114@psu.edu) as this package is under active development (and is still changing very often).
+In case you run into any issues please contact me via email (jts6114@psu.edu) as this package is under active development.
 Thank you for any suggestions and contributions - I hope that this is useful to your work!